Are you already familiar with Ernani Coffee’s Allegro blend?

-It is the most famous blend of Caffè Ernani: the most important blend of the Ernani Roasting in Milan, Corso Buenos Aires, 20.
+It is Ernani Coffee’s most famous blend: a true workhorse of the Ernani Roasting Company in Milan, Corso Buenos Aires, 20.

-The Allegro has always been loved by all Milanese!
+The Allegro has been loved by all Milanese since forever!

-It is a complex blend, finely acidic, fragrant, intriguing, creamy and enveloping, with a hint of bitterness that balances everything!
+It is a complex, finely acidic, fragrant, intriguing, creamy and enveloping blend, with a hint of bitterness to balance it all out!

 - Why it was created

 - Tips for espresso, mocha, filter and capsule extraction!